harnonlabs/core-services.en/help/interface/admin-getting-started.md

 When it's time for your migration, organization administrators will receive a notification email 30 days prior to the migration.

-* Migration will be scheduled between 10 p.m. - 6 a.m., based on organization’s primary time zone or on the weekend.
+* Migration will be scheduled between 10 p.m. - 6 a.m., based on organization's primary time zone or on the weekend.
 * During the migration, Experience Cloud application may be inaccessible for approximately 15 minutes and Admin Console may be inaccessible up to 30 minutes.
 Otherwise, this migration will be seamless.

 ### Changes after the migration